luanpotter/shattered-wilds/docs/lexicon/Classes.md

 ### Tank Warriors

-Tank Warriors focus on Constitution, and thus are focused on defense and therefore do not have a specific weapon focus.
+_Tank Warriors_ focus on [[CON | Constitution]], and thus are focused on defense and therefore do not have a specific weapon-type focus.

 <details>
   <summary>Tank Warriors Feats</summary>